alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SnapKit](https://github.com/SnapKit/SnapKit) - A Swift Autolayout DSL for iOS & OS X.
 * [Solid](https://github.com/igormatyushkin014/Solid) - New way to work with arrays in Swift.
 * [Sugar](https://github.com/hyperoslo/Sugar) - Sugar is a sweetener for your Cocoa implementations.
+* [swift-algorithm-club](https://github.com/hollance/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!.
 * [SwiftCGRectExtensions](https://github.com/nschum/SwiftCGRectExtensions) - A collection of CGRect, CGPoint and CGSize convenience functions for Swift.
 * [SwiftCop](https://github.com/andresinaka/SwiftCop) - SwiftCop is a validation library fully written in Swift and inspired by the clarity of Ruby On Rails Active Record validations.
 * [SwiftDate](https://github.com/malcommac/SwiftDate)